 Also known as Attention Deficit Disorder (ADD), ADHD is a condition that on its own makes coping difficult, and can be greatly exacerbated by substance abuse and sleep problems.
 Clinically, ADHD is both a cause and a result: the coping issues it creates can lead to anxiety and depression; those with anxiety and depression can exhibit their mental state with ADHD behaviors.

 Research indicates that ADHD is a large and growing problem, particularly among young people.
-Among the general adult population, approximately 11 percent have ADHD; among college students, ADHD diagnoses are close to 20 percent.
+Among the general adult population, around five percent has ADHD; among college students, ADHD diagnoses can reach double that amount.

 People with ADHD can have a tough time with depression and anxiety.
 Most treatment protocols require repetition of new, more positive behaviors as a way to break the depression pattern.
 In some cases, the treatment includes medications, which must be taken at specific times and intervals.
 For those with ADHD, finding the right medication and maintaining a set schedule or protocol is a formidable challenge.ADHD Treatment